Screening for prostate cancer

 Clinical trials are still looking into prostate cancer screening.

-If you have close relatives with prostate cancer, or have inherited a faulty gene, you may be at a higher risk of developing it yourself.
+If you have close relatives with prostate cancer, have inherited a faulty gene, or are of back-African or black-Caribbean heritage you may be at a higher risk of developing prostate cancer yourself.
 You may be able to have screening with a PSA test or rectal examination from the age of 40 to 45.

 You can view and print the quick guides for all the pages in the About prostate cancer section.

 Screening for cancer is an important part of cancer care.
 The aim of screening is to diagnose disease